jcockhren/e2-annotate-a-web-page/README.md

 Purpose - Allow a user to add notes or Anotation to a selected web page

 **Features**
-- The ability to create a new user account, and or login as a user(martin)
+- The ability to create a new user account, and or login as a user(Martin)
 - The ability to add comments to pre existing anotations(Brian)
 - The ability to select a highlight color from a set pallet of choices(Joel)
 - The ability to share Anotations via Facebook (Joel)